 Upper cervical chiropractors are experts when it comes to keeping the upper neck properly aligned.
 These are two of the most vital bones in the body but often go overlooked by both general chiropractors and primary care doctors.

 Even a very slight misalignment of the C1 and C2 can lead to the symptoms associated with fibromyalgia.
 Correcting the misalignment can help the body’s natural healing abilities to kick in.
 As a result, many see significant improvement in symptoms, and some even find complete resolution of the problem.
 If you suffer from fibromyalgia, don’t give into despair.
-Schedule a consultation to find out what upper cervical chiropractic may be able to do for you.
+Schedule a consultation to find out what upper cervical chiropractic may be able to do for you for fibromyalgia treatment.

 To schedule a complimentary consultation with Dr. Seivert call 512-352-1300 or just click the button below.